-In addition, you do not provide adequate information from studies of comparable design, for example, information or bridging studies such as reproductive/developmental screening studies, which would allow side-by-side comparison of reproductive and developmental toxicity properties of the Substance with other substances in your Sb3+ grouping.
+In addition, you do not provide adequate information from studies of comparable design, for example, bridging studies, which allow side-by-side comparison of the developmental toxicity properties of the Substance with other substances in your Sb3+ grouping.

 You therefore have no basis to compare the properties of the Substance with those of the source substances.
 In the absence of such information, you have not established that the Sb3+category members are likely to have similar properties.
 Therefore you have not provided sufficient supporting information to strengthen the rationale for the read-across.

 Read-across hypothesis contradicted by existing genotoxicity data